progwi0/lapiz/README.md

 # Lapiz

-Simple system information tool on GTK3!
+Simple system information tool on GTK3 👣!

 ## Features

-- Shows all info
+    📖 Shows info about your OS, disks, RAM, CPU and others.

-- Works on any distro
+    🖥🐧 Works on any distro.

 ## Installation